 - In 802.11b mode, the system uses direct-sequence spread-spectrum (DSSS) technology that uses a multi-bit spreading code that effectively scrambles the data for any receiver that lacks the corresponding code. - The system can use an Access Control List of authentic network client ID values (wireless and MAC addresses) to verify each client's identity before granting access to the network. - When communicating with a base station, AirPort Extreme uses 64-bit and 128-bit WEP encryption to encode data while it is in transit.
-Additional security features may be available via firmware upgrades as 802.11b standards are ratified by IEEE or as the 802.11g draft standard matures. - The AirPort Extreme Base Station can be configured to use NAT (Network Address Translation), protecting data from Internet hackers. - The AirPort Extreme Base Station can authenticate users by their unique Ethernet IDs, preventing unauthorized computers from logging into your network.
+Additional security features may be available via firmware upgrades as 802.11 enhancements are ratified by IEEE. - The AirPort Extreme Base Station can be configured to use NAT (Network Address Translation), protecting data from Internet hackers. - The AirPort Extreme Base Station can authenticate users by their unique Ethernet IDs, preventing unauthorized computers from logging into your network.
 Network administrators can take advantage of RADIUS compatibility, used for authenticating users over a remote server.
 Smaller networks can offer the same security using a local look-up table located within the base station.